 We use CBT to provide relief from a wide variety of mental health issues, and benefits will vary depending on the type of condition being addressed.
 However, the following benefits are commonly seen as a result of CBT psychotherapy:

-The positive progress made through CBT at The Dawn can be extended far into the future, through a continuation of the tools and techniques practised in the therapy sessions.
+The positive progress made through CBT at The Dawn can be extended far into the future, through a continued use of the tools and techniques practised in the therapy sessions.

 As the CBT healing method is not based in physical or chemical treatment, side effects are not an issue.
 Our clients simply learn a new skill set and a healthier mode of thought, allowing for greater control in how they experience the world.

 CBT approaches to treatment are a specialty at The Dawn, either alone or in combination with medication or other types of treatment.
-Our general wellness programme also includes yoga and meditation, spa and massage therapy, a wholesome diet, and many more activities to soothe the body and mind.
+Our general wellness programme also includes yoga and meditation, massage therapy, art therapy, and many more activities to soothe the body and mind.

 Our aim is to deliver holistic treatment, avoiding a compartmentalised approach in favour of focusing on the client’s entire experience of well-being.
 Our therapists and caregivers offer complete support throughout the recovery process, relying on extensive experience and compassion.

-Clients at The Dawn receive full personalised care in a comfortable setting, thanks to our impressive 1:1 staff-to-client ratio.
-If you or a loved one suffer from depression, anxiety or other mental health concerns, contact The Dawn today.
+Clients at The Dawn receive personalised care in a comfortable setting, if you or a loved one suffer from depression, anxiety or other mental health concerns, contact The Dawn today.